-- Find some shoots or suckers to be used as the arrow shafts.
+- Find some shoots or suckers to be used as arrow shafts.

 - Use part of your survival bracelet for the bowstring.
 Don’t forget to use some of the 7-strand cord (not the 550 cord) to be cut for fletching arrows.

-- Once you have your arrow shafts ready, cut them to the desired length, and cut a notch into each.
+- Once your arrow shafts are ready, cut them to the desired length, and cut a notch into each.
 You will need to sharpen the arrow using your blade.

 - String your bow and see how it feels.
 You may need to unstring it and make some final adjustments.
 The belly of the bow should match the limb bending.

 You don’t want to subject yourself to eating raw fish or game out in the wild — you can set yourself up for disaster by doing so.
-But if you don’t have a fire starter or any type of lighter out in the wilderness, what can you do?
-Well, your survival bracelet can not only be your go-to for making a shelter and catching food, but it can help with cooking the food, too.
+But if you don’t have a fire starter or any lighter out in the wilderness, what can you do?
+Well, your survival bracelet can not only be your go-to for making a shelter and catching food, but it can also help with cooking the food.

-Making fire using your survival bracelet is pretty straightforward and will be done using the bow-and-frill friction method.
-It is highly suggested to use two strands of 550 cord twisted together as the 550 cord tends to be slippery and harder to gain traction for a fire.
+Making fire using your survival bracelet is straightforward and will be done using the bow-and-frill friction method.
+It is highly suggested to use two strands of 550 cord twisted together as the 550 cord tends to be slippery and more challenging to gain traction for a fire.